Historical Apoplexy · State Legislative Adaptations · New Mexico

 billion in assets generated primarily by oil, gas, and mineral

-the people of New Mexico.
-The people of New Mexico include the
+exists to serve the people of New Mexico.
+New Mexico ranks

-fund's returns for food and material security serves the
+utilization of the fund's returns for food and material

 FINDINGS RELATING TO FOOD SOVEREIGNTY AND THE ACEQUIA